ForEvolve/forevolve.github.io/_drafts/en/2021-02-07-learn-coding-with-dot-net-core-part-1.md

 > For example: `D:\Repos\IntroToDotNet`.
 > **More info:** **repos** is a shorthand for **repositories** which is a reference to **git**.
 > **git** is something very important to learn in the future, but for now, let's get back to coding.

+The following terminal commands allow you to create a directory and an empty console application inside of it.
+If you already created the directory, you can skip that part and only execute the `dotnet new console` command.

 ```bash
 # Create a directory